sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 -draft-list.md

 ===

 - Sensible finds the chunks of the document that most likely contain your target data:
-  - Sensible concatenates all your property descriptions with your overall listdescription.
+  - Sensible concatenates all your property descriptions with your overall list description.
   - Sensible splits the document into equal-sized, overlapping chunks.
   - Sensible scores your concatenated list descriptions against each chunk using the OpenAI Embeddings API.
 - Sensible selects a number of the top-scoring chunks and combines them.
 The chunks can be non-consecutive in the document.
+TODO: Question: is the number adjustable based on the number of matching 'sections"?
+TODO look in code
 - Sensible inputs the combined chunks to GPT-3 as one context, and instructs it to fill in the lists based on the context.